DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 .. note::

-    Adminlte will try to import the value for this key as a function and then invoke the function and use it's results as the text for the node.
+    AdminLTE will try to import the value for this key as a function and then invoke the function and use it's results as the text for the node.

     The function should return either a string that will be used for both the